fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_advice.md

 ## Overview
 :::module
-  This module allows you to define `advices` to decorate `an existing target command`.
+  This module allows defining `advices` to decorate `an existing target command`.

-  The command advice types can be:
+  The command `advice types` include:

   - `BEFORE_EXECUTION`